sejalxz/expense-tracker-api/README.md

 # Expense Tracker API
 Expense Tracker API is a backend service for managing expenses.

+It is built using the following technologies:

+1. Kotlin: The primary programming language used for developing the API.

+2. Spring Boot: The framework for building robust and scalable Java-based applications, providing features like RESTful web services.

+3. Docker: Docker is used for running the PostgreSQL database as a container, providing a portable and consistent database environment.

-To run this API, you need to configure the application.properties file with your database connection details and set up environment variables for PostgreSQL.
+To run this API, you need to configure the **application.properties** file with your database connection details and set up environment variables for PostgreSQL.

 This README will guide you through the necessary steps to get the API up and running using Docker Compose.

 ## Prerequisites
 Before setting up and running the Expense Tracker API, make sure you have the following prerequisites installed on your system: